A Photorealistic Dataset and Vision-Based Algorithm for Anomaly Detection During Proximity Operations in Lunar Orbit: Experiments

 \subsubsection{Statistical (Learning-Free) Anomaly Detection}

-Further analysis of our results demonstrates how a non-learning algorithm can be used for anomaly detection and what information can be leveraged to improve performance.
-The benefits of using a reference image are observed in the performance increase between RXD and PAD.
-By calculating background statistics from reference images rather than query images, PAD improved the P.AP of RXD by 39.5\%.
-MRAD further builds on PAD by incorporating noise removal and region growing to reduce false positives and cluster anomalous pixels, leading to a 5\% increase in P.AP and an 18.6\% improvement in I.AUROC.
+Further analysis of our results demonstrates how a non-learning algorithm can be used for anomaly detection and which components most strongly affect its performance.
+The value of a reference image is evident in the performance gap between RXD and PAD: computing background statistics from reference rather than query images increases the P.AP of RXD by 39.5\%.
+By comparing RXD scores between the query and reference images, MRAD attenuates the impact of lighting variations and relaxes the Gaussian pixel-distribution assumption of RXD.
+Combined with noise removal and region growing to suppress false positives and cluster anomalous pixels, MRAD yields a 5.8\% increase in P.AP and an 18.7\% improvement in I.AUROC over PAD.